Sophie, Duchess of Edinburgh: Charity work and patronage

-On the Countess's 50th birthday, she became vice patron of the Queen Elizabeth Diamond Jubilee Trust, a charitable foundation established in 2012 for Queen Elizabeth II's Diamond Jubilee.
+On Sophie's 50th birthday, she became vice patron of the Queen Elizabeth Diamond Jubilee Trust, a charitable foundation established in 2012 for Queen Elizabeth II's Diamond Jubilee.
 The trust was a time-limited foundation and closed on 31 January 2020.
 In February 2015, the Queen gave a joint reception to celebrate the 50th birthdays of the Earl and Countess, as well as their patronages and affiliations, at Buckingham Palace.
-Elizabeth, accompanied by the couple, met key supporters, staff, volunteers and alumnus from the charities of their patronage and presidency, as well as representatives from their various military appointments.
+Elizabeth, accompanied by the couple, met key supporters, staff, volunteers and alumni from the charities of their patronage and presidency, as well as representatives from their various military appointments.
 In November 2015, 100 Women in Hedge Funds announced that the Countess will serve as Global Ambassador of 100WF's Next Generation initiatives.
-In September 2016, the Countess took part in a cycling challenge from the Holyrood Palace to Buckingham Palace for the Duke of Edinburgh's Award Diamond Challenge.
+In September 2016, Sophie took part in a cycling challenge from the Holyrood Palace to Buckingham Palace for the Duke of Edinburgh's Award Diamond Challenge.
 The ride raised more than £180,000 for the Award, which was celebrating its 60th anniversary.
-Linking Environment And Farming named the Countess as its new honorary president in October 2016.
+Linking Environment And Farming named Sophie as its new honorary president in October 2016.
 In November 2016, she was announced as Women of the Future's official ambassador, which supports and celebrates the successes of young women.
 In December 2016, the Countess participated in ICAP charity day in order to raise money for Shooting Star Chase, a children's hospice of which she is patron.
-During the same month. after the Queen stepped down from her position as patron of numerous charities, Sophie replaced her as the principal patron of NSPCC, Blind Veterans UK and British Cycling Federation.
+During the same month, after the Queen stepped down from her position as patron of numerous charities, Sophie replaced her as the principal patron of NSPCC, Blind Veterans UK and British Cycling Federation.

-The Countess was elected president of the Devon County Agricultural Association in February 2017.
-In May 2017, as patron of the British Bobsleigh and Skeleton Association the Countess attended its 90th anniversary and commemorative athlete awards dinner.
+The Countess of Wessex was elected president of the Devon County Agricultural Association in February 2017.
+In May 2017, as patron of the British Bobsleigh and Skeleton Association Sophie attended its 90th anniversary and commemorative athlete awards dinner.
 The Ice Maiden, five British Army women, received royal patronage from the Countess for their ambitious coast-to-coast ski expedition across Antarctica in October 2017.
 The team aimed to inspire women and girls everywhere to challenge perceptions and grow their ambitions.
-In January 2018, the Countess became the Royal Patron of the Nursing Memorial Appeal.
+In January 2018, Sophie became the Royal Patron of the Nursing Memorial Appeal.
 The Appeal aims to create a memorial dedicated to the 1,500 nurses who gave their lives in First and Second World Wars.
 In February 2018, Westmorland Agricultural Society welcomed the Countess as its president.
-In January 2019, the Countess became the patron of the Thames Valley Air Ambulance, which saved her life during her ectopic pregnancy in 2001.
+In January 2019, Sophie became the patron of the Thames Valley Air Ambulance, which saved her life during her ectopic pregnancy in 2001.